simontaen/Passions/Notes.md

 ## Adding
 * Either Transculency OR NavBar hiding.
 Both doesn't make sense.
 Hiding seems to be the better solution, as on AppStore Top Charts, hide when slide.
 * Non-Artists show up like Apple or Siracusa
-* Use the "Theme" Color (Red for Music, Green for Spotify), as the tint Color.
-Not in the Navbar.
 * Timeout when faving - app stays in processing but then works again after quitting but does not update the ui correctly.
 * Caching of Images (especially from Music) seems broken
 * What if we add a misnamed artist that we already have favorited (AC/DC is fav but we could add ACDC)